woliveiras/corsarr/README.md

-# Stack*RR
+# Corsarr 🏴‍☠️

+> Navigate the high seas of media automation

-> Fast way for running for Radarr, Lidarr, LazyLibrarian, and Bazarr
+Fast and easy way to run your *arr stack: Radarr, Sonarr, Lidarr, Prowlarr, Bazarr and more!

 This repository contains a Docker Compose setup for managing various media applications, including Radarr, Lidarr, LazyLibrarian, and Bazarr.
 The setup is designed to run on a Linux server with Docker and Docker Compose installed.